The electrical dipole moment is a vector. In almost all situations, it is defined as:

 Combining these and expanding to first order we find

-valid provided the distribution is charge-neutral overall ... and provided all the charges qi that contribute to the dipole p are sufficiently close together and the electric field is sufficiently gradually varying (as a function of position) that we can treat the field as locally uniform.
+valid provided the distribution is charge-neutral overall ... and provided all the charge that contributes to the dipole p is packed sufficiently close together and the electric field is sufficiently gradually varying (as a function of position) that we can treat the field as locally uniform.

 In some chemistry books, especially at the introductory level, when diagramming polar molecules, it is common to find arrows pointing the other way, i.e. away from the positively charged end of the molecule and toward the negatively charged end of the molecule.